Posts

 We found a dead centipede hiking in the Glades - License our images here .
 Rarely you can see a centipede hiking in the Everglades because this animal is mostly nocturnal.
 We were lucky to find a big one - even if dead.
 These creepy crawlers don't have a hundred legs.
 They can have less or more.
 The number of legs varies from individual to individual.
 This animal bites and injects a venom that may cause an allergic reaction to some folks.
 There are many species of centipedes and some lack eyes.
 Strange creature.

-Francis S. Taylor Wildlife Management Area
+Photos: Francis S. Taylor Wildlife Management Area in the Everglades

 Image